 What we love about canning is that it presents endless options for the foods you’re storing.
 Sure, you can store jars of tomatoes, corn, and peaches, but you can also create salsas, soups, jams, and sauces that can be used for a long time to come.

-Canning is a great option for building a supply where you are planning to stay, but is less mobile than other options.
+Canning is a great option for building a supply where you are planning to stay but is less mobile than other options.
 If it’s important to you to have mobility in your supply, you might consider another option.

-Canning is not as intimidating as it may seem starting out.
+Canning is not as intimidating as it may seem to start out.
 For a great beginner’s guide, check out Healthy Canning’s guide on how to get started in home canning.
 They also have great information on safety and storage – home-canned food can generally be counted on to last about one year, depending on how it’s been canned and stored.
 Proper canning requires sterile equipment and making sure you pay attention to technique.
 You’ll find all kinds of unsafe ‘hacks’ on the internet, from using a dishwasher to can, to storing canned goods in a compost heap (no thanks!).

 We want to be clear that canning is completely safe, time-tested, and a great way to store produce.
 However, for the inexperienced practitioner, canning can be less than shelf-stable and lead to illness.
 Many home canners aren’t necessarily looking to store their produce for years, so watch out for hobbyists and stick to trusted sites like the one linked above.